snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 ## Step 4: Create GitHub Actions Workflow for Shared Hosting Deployment

 Normally, GitHub detects and presents suggested workflows automatically according to your codebase.
-In this sample, we will gowith *"set up a workflow yourself"* link.
+In this sample, we will go with the *"set up a workflow yourself"* link.

 ![Setting up github actions](../images/setting-up-github-actions.png)